coderefinery/git-intro/_episodes/09-under-the-hood.md

 ![Stranger]({{ site.baseurl }}/img/stranger.jpg
 "stranger"){:class="img-responsive" style="max-width:60%"}

 ## Down the rabbit hole

+**You will never need to go inside .git**, but this exercise will demystify things a lot.

+For this exercise create a new repository and commit a couple of changes.

 Now that we've made a couple of commits let us look at what is happening under the hood.